telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/dimensions/expand-multiple-dimensions.md

 title: Expand Multiple Column Dimensions
 page_title: Expand Multiple Column Dimensions | Kendo UI PivotGrid
 description: "Learn how to expand multiple column dimensions by using the dataBound event in a Kendo UI PivotGrid widget."
+previous_url: /controls/data-management/pivotgrid/how-to/expand-multiple-dimensions
 slug: howto_expand_multiple_column_dimensions_pivotgrid
 ---

 # Expand Multiple Column Dimensions

+You might need to reset the expanding that has occurred and revert to your CMS.

+In order for the expand to properly work, set fully qualified names to the expanded tuples as shown in the following code snippet with the `[Calendar Year].&[2005]` configuration.

-The example below demonstrates how to expand multiple column dimensions using widget's [`dataBound`](/api/javascript/ui/pivotgrid#events-dataBound) event.
+The example below demonstrates how to expand multiple column dimensions by using the [`dataBound`](/api/javascript/ui/pivotgrid#events-dataBound) event of the PivotGrid.

 ###### Example